-Planning permission has already been granted for a further 54 dwellings, including 10 affordable homes.
+As at March 2023, monitoring by Sevenoaks District Council shows planning permission had already been granted for a further 59 dwellings, including 10 affordable homes.
 This, together with the turnover of existing housing, will more than meet the need for market housing generated within the Parish.
-If nomination rights are given for Fawkham Parish residents to the permitted affordable units, this need may also be met.
+If a local letting plan for Fawkham Parish residents to the permitted affordable units is agreed by Sevenoaks District Council, this need may also be met.
 If this is not the case, Core Strategy Policy SP4 and Allocations and Development Management Plan Policy GB5 would enable limited development to meet any unmet affordable housing need.
 Fawkham Parish is also a Designated Rural Area whereby a lower threshold of 6-9 dwellings would trigger an affordable housing contribution in the form of a commuted sum payment under Core Strategy Policy SP3.